25 top facts about birds

 Dozens of Purple martins sitting side by side on overhead power lines

-Purple Martins on overhead power lines.
-(Tara Allison / WW; cc by-nc-sa 3.0)
+Purple Martins on overhead power lines (WelcomeWildlife; CC BY-NC-SA 3.0)

-Scientists think they do it because overhead lines are good resting places and offer a good view.
-Sitting close together also makes for easy communication.
-Have you noticed that, too, that except for the occasional nonconformist, they sit facing the same direction?
+Scientists think birds perch on overhead lines because they’re not only good resting places but offer a good view, as well.
+And sitting close together makes for easier communication.
+Have you also noticed that, except for the occasional nonconformist, they sit facing the same direction?
 They face the wind, probably because sitting with their backs to it would ruffle their feathers, and it’s also easier for them to take off into the wind.

-Some pair up only through the current nesting season.
+Some birds pair up only through the current nesting season.
 Some are polygamous and mate with several partners to ensure they spread their genes around.
-Others are monogamous and stay together until one dies.
-The health of its mate is important to a bird, and some species may part company if one becomes frail.
-Blue Jays, Barn Owls, Bald Eagles, Canada Geese, and Pileated Woodpeckers are some of the birds that mate for life.
+About 90 percent of species, however, are monogamous and stay together until one dies.
+The health of its mate is important to any bird, and some species may part company if one becomes frail.
+Blue Jays, Barn Owls, Bald Eagles, Canada Geese, and Pileated Woodpeckers are among those that mate for life.

 Anatomy, feathers, grooming